extra-p/extrap/docs/modeling-gpu.md

 Instrumentation
 ---------------
-Before you can start the measurement, please, compile your application using the compiler wrappers in [/tools/extra-prof-nv](/tools/extra-prof-nv).
-The compiler wrappers are designed for GCC compatible compilers.
+Before you can start the measurement, please, compile your application using the compiler wrappers in [/tools/extra-prof](/tools/extra-prof).
+The compiler wrappers are mainly designed for GCC compatible compilers.

 You can directly replace the call to your compiler: